2.8.1.30 ACCS (child wellbeing) - certificates

 Circumstances where an approved provider gives a certificate

-If an approved provider identifies, or is notified of, a child ‘at risk’ (1.1.A.110), they can give an ACCS (child wellbeing) certificate.
-An ACCS (child wellbeing) certificate must be given for a total period of 6 weeks, after which the approved provider can apply for an ACCS (child wellbeing) determination (1.1.D.78) to be made.
+If an approved provider identifies, or is notified of, a child in need of wellbeing support (1.1.I.120), they can give an ACCS (child wellbeing) certificate.
+An ACCS (child wellbeing) certificate must be given for a total period of 6 weeks, after which the approved provider can apply for an ACCS (child wellbeing) determination (1.1.A.13) to be made.

 Approved providers are only able to give a certificate for a total of 6 weeks within a 12-month period (1.1.T.51).
-If the 6 weeks has been used and the child is still at risk, ACCS can only continue to be accessed through applying for a determination.
+If the 6 weeks has been used and the child is still in need of wellbeing support, ACCS can only continue to be accessed for the remainder of those 12 months through applying for a determination.

-The approved provider will need to use a new 6 weeks of certificate/s in every 12-month period before continuing to apply for determinations, if the child is still attending the service and continues to be at risk.
+The approved provider will need to use a new 6 weeks of certificates in every 12-month period before continuing to apply for determinations, if the child is still attending the service and continues to be in need of wellbeing support.
+This can be through a single certificate, covering a 6-week duration, or through multiple certificates making up 6-weeks in total duration.
+A child must meet the relevant eligibility criteria for at least one day in each week for which a certificate is given.

 When the approved provider has decided to give a certificate, they must ensure: